-The Online Application/Common Application Form (CAF) is only applicable to community, voluntary controlled, voluntary aided, trust, foundation schools and academies.
-Special and independent schools are not included.
-If your child has an education, health and care plan (EHCP) and you wish to express a preference for a special school you should contact the Special Educational Needs and Review Team (SENART) (see Appendix 9 for contact details).
+If your child has an education, health, and care plan (EHCP) and you wish to express a preference for a special school you should contact the Special Educational Needs and Review Team (SENART) to discuss this.
+See Appendix 6 for contact details.